yshui/log-level-trace/src/2024-08-copy-core-dumps.md

 As it turned out, yeah it totally could.
 There is such a thing called the "dynamic linker rendezvous" struct, that is located in a predefined location in memory.
 In it, there is a field `r_brk`, which is the memory location where the debugger should put a breakpoint.
 The breakpoint is usually an empty function, which the linker calls every time it is about to load a library.
 Whenever that breakpoint is hit, the debugger knows a new library is loaded.

-This feels like a hack, doesn't it.
+This feels like a hack, doesn't it?
 Well, when a hack becomes the standard, it is no longer a hack anymore.

 This is fascinating, but how is this related to what we wanted to do?
 So, how does the debugger know _what_ has just been loaded when the breakpoint is hit?
 The answer is that there is another field, `r_map`, in the rendezvous struct, which is a linked list of all the libraries currently loaded.